zhiyzuo/IS6200-Web-App/README.md

 # Create a channel:
 # `c1` is the channel name; you can change it to anything
 # if you do not specify `-c c1`, the channel will be set to mychannel by default`
-./network.sh createChannel -c c1
+# ./network.sh createChannel -c c1
+./network.sh createChannel

 # Deploy smart contract as chaincode onto the channel:
 # `-ccn` specifies the name of the deployed chaincode
 # `-ccp` specifies the path of the source code of the smart contract
 # `-ccl` specifies the programming language
-./network.sh deployCC -c c1 -ccn cc1 -ccp ../asset-transfer-basic/chaincode-go -ccl go
+./network.sh deployCC -c mychannel -ccn basic -ccp ../asset-transfer-basic/chaincode-go -ccl go

 # These `export` specify the binaries path and the fabric config path
 export PATH="${PWD}/../bin:${PATH}"